The Time Machine (2002 film): Plot

-After learning from Vox how to find the Morlocks, Alex enters their underground lair through an opening that resembles the face in his nightmare.
-He is captured and thrown into an area where Mara sits in a cage.
-Alex meets an intelligent, humanoid Über-Morlock, who explains that Morlocks descend from the humans who went underground after the Moon broke apart, while the Eloi evolved from those who remained on the surface.
-The Über-Morlocks are a group of telepaths who rule the other Morlocks, who use the Eloi as food and breeding vessels.
+After Vox reveals how to find the Morlocks, Alex enters their underground lair through an opening that resembles the face in his nightmare.
+He is captured and taken to where Mara is caged.
+Alex meets an intelligent, humanoid Über-Morlock, who explains that Morlocks descend from the humans who went underground after the Moon broke apart, while the Eloi evolved from those remaining on the surface.
+The Über-Morlocks are telepaths and rule the lower Morlocks, who use the Eloi as food and breeding stock.

-The Über-Morlock explains that Alex cannot alter Emma's fate; since her death drove him to build the time machine in the first place, saving her would prevent its construction and cause a grandfather paradox.
-The Über-Morlock shows Alexander the time machine, returns his watch, and tells him to go home.
-Alex gets into the machine but pulls the Über-Morlock in, carrying them into the future as they fight.
-The Über-Morlock dies by rapidly aging when Alex pushes him outside of the machine's temporal bubble.
-Alex stops in 635,427,810, revealing a harsh, rust-colored sky over a wasteland of Morlock caves.
+The Über-Morlock confirms that Alex cannot alter Emma's fate; since her death drove him to build the time machine, saving her would prevent its construction and cause a grandfather paradox.
+The Über-Morlock shows Alexander the time machine, gives back his watch, and orders him to return to his own time.
+Alex gets into the machine but pulls the Über-Morlock in, carrying them into the future as they struggle.
+The Über-Morlock dies by rapidly aging when Alex pushes him outside the machine's temporal bubble.
+Alex stops in 635,427,810 with a harsh, rust-colored sky over a wasteland.

-Accepting that he cannot save Emma, Alex travels back to rescue Mara.
-After freeing her, he starts the machine and jams its gears with the watch, distorting time.
-Pursued by the Morlocks, Alex and Mara escape to the surface as the time distortion explodes, killing the Morlocks and destroying their caves and the time machine.
-Alex begins a new life with Mara and the Eloi, while Vox 114 helps him educate them.
+Accepting that Emma cannot be saved, Alex travels back to rescue Mara.
+After freeing her, he starts the time machine and jams its gears with the pocket watch, distorting time.
+Pursued by the Morlocks, Alex and Mara escape to the surface as the time distortion explodes, killing the Morlocks throughout the valley and destroying their caves and the time machine.
+Alex begins a new life with Mara and the Eloi, while Vox 114 helps educate them.

-In 1903, Philby and Mrs. Watchit, Alex's housekeeper, discuss his absence in his laboratory.
-Philby tells Mrs. Watchit he is glad Alex has gone to a place where he can find peace and would like to hire her as a housekeeper.
-She accepts until Alex returns, but then privately bids Alex farewell.
-Philby leaves, looking toward the laboratory affectionately, then proudly throws his bowler hat away in tribute to Alex's objection to blind conformity.
+In 1903, Philby and Mrs. Watchit, Alex's housekeeper, discuss his absence while in his laboratory.
+Believing that Alex has found peace wherever he is, Philby offers Mrs. Watchit a housekeeper job.
+Outside, Philby tosses away his bowler hat to honor Alex rejecting blind conformity.